 If you want, you can remove the whitespace surrounding the operator:

 When you make this change, the blue sidebar reappears to indicate which lines need to be rerun.
-You can run again by clicking the blue arrow or using the keyboard shortcut Shift-Enter.
+You can run again by clicking on the blue arrow or by using the shortcut Shift-Enter.

-Note: Shift-Enter runs all statements up to the current cursor and advances to the next line.
-This shortcut makes it easy to advance one line and run the entire playground step-by-step.
-It’s a great shortcut to commit to muscle memory.
+Note: Shift-Enter runs all of the statements upto the current cursor and advances to the next line.
+This makes it easy to keep hitting Shift-Enter and run the whole playground step-by-step.
+Its a great shortcut to commit to muscle memory.

-Removing the whitespace is all or nothing; you can’t mix styles.
+Removing the whitespace is an all or nothing, you can’t mix styles.
 For example:

 2+6 // OK 2 + 6 // OK 2 +6 // ERROR 2+ 6 // ERROR